-Alexandria -The George Washington Masonic Memorial includes the 17' bronze state of George Washington and an outstanding collection of Washington artifacts.
-Washington was made an honorary member of the Alexandria Lodge on June 24, 1784 and was named Charter Worshipful Master of the lodge on April 28, 1788.
+Alexandria -The George Washington Masonic Memorial Memorial includes the 17' bronze statue of George Washington and an outstanding collection of Washington artifacts.
+Washington was made an honorary member of the Alexandria Lodge, one of the oldest Masonic Lodges in the country, on June 24, 1784 and was named Charter Worshipful Master of the lodge on April 28, 1788.

 Historic Kenmore Plantation & Gardens was the home of George Washington's sister, Betty, and her husband, Fielding Lewis.

 Mary Washington House is the home George Washington bought for his mother in 1772 so that she could be near her daughter, Betty, at Kenmore.
 See many of her personal possessions.

 Saint George's Episcopal Church is the church George Washington and his family attended, but the original 1700 structure has been replaced.
 The current building, built in the mid-19th century, was used as a hospital during the Civil War.